hydpy-dev/hydpy/hydpy/docs/rst/install.rst

 Each release is available in different compressed archives, corresponding to different environments.
-Currently, we distribute pre-compiled binaries for Python 2.7 and Python 3.6 on 64-bit Windows only.
+Currently, we distribute pre-compiled binaries for 64-bit Windows only.
 These are most easy to use.
 Download and unpack them in your site-packages directory.
 The site-packages directory is the place to store additional Python libraries.
 Usually, each installed Python distribution contains a "Lib" folder, which again contains the "site-packages" folder.
 So, finally, the resulting pathname should be something like "C:\\Python36\\Lib\\site-packages\\hydpy".

 For all other operating systems and Python versions, you have to build binaries yourself.
 Principally, this should be simple, but Windows users